 - It may also lead to an increase in inflation in the long term.

 - Unskilled laborers may remain unpaid or lower paid, striving for survival.

 - Non-public goods may trade.

 - Monopoly markets may increase for businesses with the best quality of products, and it may shut down the business of other companies that are pocket-friendly for a certain set of individuals.

 - The growth may become unsustainable in the long term.

 - Increase in instability in the financial markets.

-A free-market economy allows the consumers and producers/suppliers of goods and services to lead the way for prices, without any restriction by the government.
-Governments’ job is limited to proving the pathway or rules of the road, to lead the economy.
+A free-market economy allows the consumers and producers/suppliers of goods and services to lead the way for prices without any restrictions by the government.
+The government’s job is limited to proving the pathway or rules of the road to lead the economy.
 Government majorly plays the role of a policymaker.
 The world has been experiencing variants of the free market economy.

 This is a guide to Free Market Economy.
-Here we also discuss the introduction and how does free-market economy work along with its advantages and disadvantages.
+Here we also discuss the introduction, how the free-market economy works, and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –